killerbetmen/dc-practices/README.md

 ```

 ### DELETE `/delete_message/{message_id}`
 Method for deleting messages by `message_id`.
-If `message_id` doesn't exist in database you will get HTTP 404 NOT FOUND error.
+If `message_id` doesn't exist in database you will get HTTP 404 NOT FOUND error (can be used if you have a username and password for managing the app).

 *Request example:* `https://dc-practices.herokuapp.com/delete_message/6` (you will be asked to provide username and password) or using `curl`:
 ```